 Violet Cameron (1862-1919), was an English stage star.
 She was the niece of burlesque legend Lydia Thompson.
 Cameron began her stage career as a child in 1871.
 She played several child roles at the Drury Lane Pantomime theatre.
 As an adult, she played many prominent roles in the most important English theatres.
 In 1886 she came to America and played in “The Commodore” and “Kenilworth”.
 In 1893 she had great success in the stage play “Morocco Bound”.
 She was involved in several scandalous love affairs during her stage career.
 The top cabinet card was a product of Elliot & Fry, a prominent London photography studio.
-The bottom cabinet card was produced at the studio of W & D Downey in London, England.
-To see other photographs by these two studios, click on the category Photographer: Elliot & Fry or Photographer: Downey.
+The second cabinet card was produced at the studio of W & D Downey in London, England.
+The third portrait of Violet Cameron is also by Downey.
+She looks lovely in her ruffly dress and her plunging neckline (relative to the cabinet card era) highlights her necklace.
+The reverse of the cabinet card has the stamp of Charles Ritzmann of New York City indicating that it was once owned by the esteemed purveyor of theatrical photographs.
+To view other photographs by these two studios, click on the category Photographer: Elliot & Fry or Photographer: Downey.